alimagdye/Event-ticketing/tasks/task1.md

 ### Deadline: Day 6

 ## Additional Notes:

-1. the user can’t create an account until he completes the sign up and the onboarding (completing the preference, location).
+1. The user can’t create an account until he completes the sign up and the onboarding (completing the preference, location).
+2. Document every thing you do in a document file.

-2. Any questions should be in a meeting.
+3. Any questions should be in a meeting.